 The SteelSeries Arctis line is a representative of one of the best gaming headset.
 The Artics Pro really lives up to the SteelSeries name.
 The design might be the biggest arsenal.

-It also has good ear covering.
+It also has a right ear covering.
 As far as sound quality is concerned, Arctis Pro is magical in this department.
-The sound performance that it has could very well cater to the most serious audiophiles.
-It doesn’t depend if you want to go digital or analog, the quality is pretty good.
+The audio performance that it has could very well cater to the most serious audiophiles.
+It doesn’t depend if you want to go digital or analog; the quality is pretty good.

-In fact, this headset is so good there’s not much difference between the analog and the digital connections.
+This headset is so good there’s not much difference between the analog and the digital connections.
 Analog audio might be a bit on the downside, but it still sounds up to the par.
 This tells you a lot about the device’s sound quality.
-The Company claims that the headset has a battery life of 10 hours which checks out with our testing.
+The Company claims that the headset has a battery life of 10 hours, which checks out with our testing.